Real-time Threat Feeds user guide¶

 sessionID: Make a call and provide a newsessionIDparameter of your choosing.
 By default, the API returns the past hour of results.- Each subsequent call to the API using your

-sessionIDat a time per account. - Any single request returns a maximum of 10M results.
-Requests that exceed 10M results return an HTTP
+sessionIDreturns all data since the last call. - Any single request returns a maximum of 10M results.
+Requests that exceed 10M results return an HTTP (Hypertext Transfer Protocol)

 206response code.
 Repeat the same request (with the samesessionID) to receive the next tranche of data until you receive an HTTP200response code. - You can delete this session ID to clear the saved offset by using an HTTP